breakfast29tea-design/AI4SD_Coursework/Part_A_Tech.md

 ---
 ## 3. Alternative Dataset
 ### 3.1 Dataset Selection
-CaFFe (https://doi.pangaea.de/10.1594/PANGAEA.940950) was chosen in this project.
+CaFFe, Calving Fronts and where to Find them, (https://doi.pangaea.de/10.1594/PANGAEA.940950) was chosen in this project.
 * It includes seven glaciers from 1995 to 2020:
   - Greenland (Jakobshavn Isbrae Glacier)
   - Alaska (Columbia Glacier)
   - Antarctica (Crane, Dinsmoore-Bombardier-Edgeworth, Mapple, Jorum and the Sjörgen-Inlet Glacier)
 * To prevent leakage, there are five glaciers in training set (599 images, no validation set) while two in the test set (122 images).
 * The images have different spatial resolutions due to acquisition by multiple satellite platforms, including: Sentinel-1, TerraSAR-X, TanDEM-X, ENVISAT, European Remote Sensing Satellite 1&2, ALOS PALSAR, and RADARSAT-1.
-* The dataset used in this project includes Synthetic Aperture Radar (SAR) and zones images.
+* The data images used in this project include Synthetic Aperture Radar (SAR) and zones images.
 * The zone masks categorize each pixel into four semantic classes:
   - Glacier
   - Rock outcrop